 - Related: 4 Best Dog Harnesses That Won’t Pull On Your Dog’s Neck

-A good dog carrier purse can help you transport your small dog in style during the day so you can keep them with you, but big dogs may be a bit more difficult to take with you, so the hotel may be the best option for them at times.
+A good dog carrier purse can help you transport your small dog in style during stops so you can keep him with you instead of the car.

 - Medical records and medication